groupon/robo-remote/README.markdown

 The textual versions of views or class names can be passed back is an argument to a function that requires a class or a view.
 An example will be shown in the RoboRemoteClient section of this README.

-### RoboRemoteClient
+### RoboRemoteClientCommon
-RoboRemoteClient is a java library(jar) that can be utilized in a JUnit 4.11 test project.
-It provides the following functionality:
+RoboRemoteClientCommon is a java library(jar) that provides the following functionality:

 * Device/Emulator functions(start app, close app, clear app data)
 * Test logging(using SLF4J and logback)
 * Logcat collection
 * Event based testing(currently logcat monitoring)
 * Failure screenshots

+The specific UIAutomator or Robotium implementations provide:
 * Robotium Solo emulation
+* UIAutomator UiObject, UiDevice, UiSelector and UiScrollable emulation
 * Client class to call almost any class/function you want
 * Convenience classes for several components(ex: click an item at an absolute listview item index)